 Word of mouth continued to bring in more projects.
-Marc Rohde, another member of the initial group, said “We started with small renovations and upgrades, then before we knew it, five clients were asking for a brand new building.”
+It started with small renovations and upgrades, then five clients were asking for a brand new building.

 According to Brosnan, a strong sense of ownership for all projects among employees propelled the studio’s success.
 Sometimes, employees hurried around the studio and worked on the same project on 10 different computers because the floppy disks used at the time held so little information.
 There were also “collating parties” at which all employees walked around a table while organizing and hole-punching documents.

-“If someone had a project going out to bid,” said Rohde, “everybody dropped what they were doing and the entire office jumped in and helped out.”
+“If someone had a project going out to bid,” said Brosnan, “everybody dropped what they were doing and the entire office jumped in and helped out.”